lloc/content-scheduler/readme.txt

 == Changelog ==

+= 0.9.6 =
+* Implemented a fix for users with PHP version earlier than 5.3.

 = 0.9.5 =
 * Added i18n support
 * Changed plugin option values that were english strings into numerical values